-The training will discuss the general parameters of administrative and reinstated orders of removal and how emergency petitions for review may be used to challenge these orders, including jurisdiction and important deadlines.
-Moreover, motions for stay of removal will be discussed, along with insight as to how reasonable fear proceedings might impact their analysis.
-Other potential legal challenges related to administrative and reinstatement orders will conclude this segment of the training.
+The training will discuss the general parameters of administrative and reinstated orders of removal, general procedures for raising administrative challenges, and how emergency petitions for review may be used to challenge these orders, including jurisdiction and important deadlines.
+Reasonable fear proceedings and motions for stay of removal will also be discussed.

-Zachary M. Nightingale, Ilyce Shugall
+Lisa Knox, Ilyce Shugall

-Emergency Motions to Reopen
+Emergency EOIR Motions to Reopen

-Generally, the availability of motions to reopen is limited to one motion filed within 90 days of the issuance of a final order of removal, and must be premised on new material evidence.
+Generally, the availability of Immigration Court and Board of Immigration Appeals motions to reopen is limited to one motion filed within 90 days of the issuance of a final order of removal, and must be premised on new material evidence.
 However, vital exceptions where motions to reopen may be possible in other circumstances include: Motions to reopen an in absentia order may be filed if a Respondent's failure to appear was based on "exceptional circumstances," lack of notice, or if the Respondent was in federal or state custody.
 INA § 240(b)(5)(C)(ii); 8 C.F.R. § 1003.23(b)(4)(ii).
 A motion to reopen may also be filed to allow a Respondent to seek relief under the Violence Against Women Act, or if changed country conditions have given rise to a claim for asylum or related relief.
 Additionally, certain equitable tolling arguments, such as ineffective assistance of counsel or changes in law may constitute a basis for a motion to reopen and the Court and Board of Immigration Appeals may also reopen cases sua sponte.
 Finally, the panelists will review when an automatic stay applies in the context of motions to reopen.

-Katherine M. Lewis, Valerie Anne Zukin
+Amalia Wille, Valerie Anne Zukin